ER Visit For A COVID-Like Cough Stuck Man With A $3,278 Bill

 Service provider: Denver Health, a large public health system

-Medical service: Regan was evaluated in the emergency room for COVID-like symptoms, including a severe cough, fever and chest pain.
+Medical service: Regan was evaluated in the emergency room for COVID-19-like symptoms, including a severe cough, fever and chest pain.
 He was given several tests to check his heart and lungs, prescribed an inhaler and sent home.

 What gives: When patients use hospital emergency rooms — even for short visits with few tests — it's not unusual for them to get billed thousands of dollars no matter how minor the treatment received.
 Hospitals say the high fees come from having to staff the ER with specialists 24 hours a day and keep lifesaving equipment up to date.

-Denver Health coded Timothy's ER visit as a Level 4 — the second-highest and second-most expensive — on a 5-point scale.
+Denver Health coded Timothy's ER visit as a Level 4 — the second highest and second most expensive — on a 5-point scale.
 The other items on his bill were $225 for the EKG, $126 for the chest X-ray and $6 for his albuterol inhaler, a medication that provides quick relief for breathing problems.

-The Regans knew they had a high deductible and they try to avoid unnecessarily using the ER.
-But, with physician offices not seeing patients with COVID-19 symptoms in April, Timothy said he had little choice when Denver Health directed him first to the urgent care, then to its ER.
+The Regans knew they had a high deductible, and they try to avoid unnecessarily using the ER.
+But with physician offices not seeing patients with COVID-19 symptoms in April, Timothy said he had little choice when Denver Health directed him first to its urgent care and then to its ER.
 "I felt bad, but I had been dealing with it for a while," he said.

 Elissa said they were trying hard to do everything by the book, including using a health provider in their plan's network.